 The cyclic or oscillating model, wherein the Universe reiterates over and over in an indefinite cycle, first came into the spotlight in the 1930s, when Albert Einstein investigated the idea of an ‘everlasting’ universe.
 He considered that after reaching a certain point, the Universe starts collapsing and ends with a Big Crunch before going through the Big Bounce.

 Right now, there are four different variations of the cyclic model of the Universe and one of which is the Conformal Cyclic Cosmology.

 5. Black Hole Mirage

-When the team simulated the collapse of a 4D star, they discovered that the ejected material from that star is likely to form a 3D membrane around that 3D event horizon and expand slowly.
-Based on this Afshordi and his team theorized that the universe which we are a part of might just be a membrane and the cosmic growth is the expansion of the membrane.
+When the team simulated the collapse of a 4-D star, they discovered that the ejected debris from the dying star is likely to cast a 3-D membrane around that 3-D event horizon.
+Our Universe might be one such membrane.

 4. Plasma Universe Theory

 Our current understanding of the Universe is mostly influenced by gravity, specifically Einstein’s General Theory of Relativity, through which cosmologists explain the nature of the Universe.
 Coincidentally, just like most other things, an alternative to gravity has also been entertained by scientists over the years.